 - Walk in from the foot of Lasalle Place.

-Stay notified via our Facebook page and be sure to invite your family and friends...
-Our event hashtag is #salmonleavehome.
+Join our Facebook Page to keep updated, and be sure to invite your family and friends...
+Our event hashtag is #salmoncomehome.